 In the fall of 1940, Bland was called to federal duty when his tank company was federalized as D Company, 192nd Tank Battalion.
+During his time at Ft.Knox, he attended cook's school and qualified as a cook.
 In January 1941, he was transferred to Headquarters Company when it was formed with men from the four letter companies of the battalion.
 He was assigned to the company as a mess sergeant.

 On December 8, 1941, Bland lived through the Japanese attack on Clark Field.
 During the attack, Bland was delivering lunch to members of the tank crews at their tanks.
 As he drove, his truck was strafed by a Japanese Zero.
 Bland got out of the truck with a M-1 Garand .
 He took cover by a tree and leaned against it for leverage.
 According to Bland, the Japanese planes made a figure eight over the airfield.
 All anyone had to do was aim at a certain spot and keep the gun aimed there.
 He took aim and fired at the plane.
 To his own amazement, he hit the plane which went down in flames.

 HQ Company was ordered to go to Mariveles.
-Since they had trucks, Bland and the other men road to the barrio.
-Just outside of the town, the POWs were ordered off the trucks.
+Since they had trucks, Bland and the other men road to just outside of the barrio, where they were ordered of of their trucks.
 They were sent to the airfield and told to sit.

 While Bland and the other men sat waiting at the airfield, Japanese soldiers began lining up across from them, the POWs quickly realized that the Japanese were forming a firing squad.
 Bland and the others waited to see what would happen.

 A Japanese officer in a staff car pulled up to the Japanese soldiers.
 He got out and spoke to the sergeant in charge of the detail.
 The officer got back into the car and drove away.
 As he drove away, the sergeant ordered the Japanese soldiers to lower their guns.